devonartis/aws-secure-access-infrastructure-identity-workshop/docs/03-using-EC2-Instance-Connect.md

     }
 }
 ```
+3. This above command will output a policy ARN for the policy we just created.
+Copy this ARN from the prior output and replace it in the next command.

-3.To attach the policy, use the attach-user-policy command, and reference the environment variable that holds the policy ARN.
+3.To attach the policy, use the attach-user-policy command, and use the policy ARN output from above.
 ```bash
 aws iam attach-user-policy --user-name MyWorkshopUser --policy-arn arn:aws:iam::abc123:policy/InstanceConnect
 ```

 ## Confirm Access
-1.You can connect to an instance as the MyWorkshopUser, login as that user with a different browser.
+1.Now using a different browser or sign out of the AWS Management Console and sign back in as MyWorkshopUser.

 2.Go to **EC2**, select **Instances**, select the **EC2ConnectInstance**.
 Select **Connect** and choose the option to **connect with EC2 Instance Connect (browser-based SSH connection)**.
 Update the user name to **ubuntu**.
 EC2 Instance Connect performs the following three actions in one call: it generates a one-time-use SSH public key, pushes the key to the instance where it remains for 60 seconds, and connects the user to the instance.
 You can use basic SSH/SFTP commands with the Instance Connect CLI.